dnav/dynlink/draft-ietf-core-dynlink.md

 | Notification Band | band     | xsd:boolean      |
 {: #weblinkattributes title="Conditional Notification Attributes"}

-Conditional Notification Attributes SHOULD be evaluated on all potential notifications from a resource, whether resulting from an internal sampling process or from external update requests to the server.
+Conditional Notification Attributes SHOULD be evaluated on all potential notifications from a resource, whether resulting from an internal server-driven sampling process or from external update requests to the server.

 Note: In this draft, we assume that there are finite quantization effects in the internal or external updates to the value of a resource; specifically, that a resource may be updated at any time with any valid value.
-We therefore avoid any continuous-time assumptions in the description of the Conditional Observe Attributes and instead use the phrase "sampled value" to refer to a member of a sequence of values that may be internally observed from the resource state over time.
+We therefore avoid any continuous-time assumptions in the description of the Conditional Notification Attributes and instead use the phrase "sampled value" to refer to a member of a sequence of values that may be internally observed from the resource state over time.

 ###Minimum Period (pmin) {#pmin}